-as a combination of entities under common control.
+The Reorganization will be accounted for as a combination of entities under common control.
 See "PROPOSAL II: THE REORGANIZATION - Accounting Treatment of the Reorganization."
+Certain Information Regarding GB; GB Certificate of Incorporation and Bylaws

 As of the Effective Time, the directors and officers of Glacier immediately prior to the Effective Time shall be the directors and officers of GB.
 Upon consummation of the Reorganization, in accordance with the terms of the Merger Agreement, GB will assume Glacier's obligations under Glacier's stock plans and will assume as plan sponsor the employee benefit plans currently sponsored by Glacier.
-GB has made application to Nasdaq to list the GB Common Stock on the Nasdaq National Market, and GB will be identified on the Nasdag National Market by Glacier's current symbol, "GBCI".
+GB has made application to Nasdag to list the GB Common Stock on the Nasdaq National Market, and GB will be identified on the Nasdaq National Market by Glacier's current symbol, "GBCI".
 Davidson Trust Company, the Transfer Agent and Registrar of Glacier's Common Stock, will serve in the same capacities for the GB Common Stock.